CHAPTER LV. Of the Clothes and Shoes of the Brethren

 It is against this background that I would have us hear Saint Benedict’s prescriptions for the clothes and shoes of the brethren.
 In Saint Benedict’s vision of monastic life all things are invested with a sacramental potential.
 The cellarer of the monastery is to “look upon all the vessels and goods of the monastery as though they were the consecrated vessels of the altar” (Chapter XXXI).
 Similarly, the clothes and shoes of the brethren protect and adorn the members of Christ’s Body.
 Saint Benedict would have his monks present a dignified and appearance: there must be nothing ill–fitting, unkempt, soiled, or otherwise unsuitable.

 Although the customs regulating the form and use of the cowl (cuculla), tunic, and scapular, have varied down through the ages, these three items of clothing remain, even today, distinctively Benedictine.
 The cuculla, with its generous proportions and voluminous sleeves, is emblematic of the contemplative life.
-It is worn in choir daily at Matins, Lauds, Terce, Holy Mass, and Vespers, and for adoration of the Most Blessed Sacrament, save in the warm season from mid–June until September 14th.
+It is worn in choir daily at Matins, Lauds, Terce, Holy Mass, and Vespers, and for adoration of the Most Blessed Sacrament, save on exceptionally warm summer days.
 The cuculla is also work for special ceremonies and solemn occasions.
 Formerly, it was the custom in many places to wear the cuculla almost continuously outside of the times of manual labour.
 The tunic, a plain ankle–length robe, held in place by a leather cincture, representing death to earthly desires, is a monk’s basic everyday garment.
 The scapular, representing the sweet yoke of Christ, is made of two panels descending from the shoulders to the hem of the tunic; the hood is attached to the scapular.
 Formerly, the scapular was a kind of apron for work; today, at Silverstream and in several other monasteries, we don a sturdy blue tunic suitable for strenuous activity.

 Saint Benedict requires that the clothes of the brethren be “not too short for those who wear them, but of the proper length”.
 The abbot himself must have an eye to the suitability of his monks’ clothes.
 Saint Benedict even makes provision for brethren on a journey to wear clothes “a little better than those they ordinarily wear”.
 A Benedictine monk is, at one and the same time, always and everywhere, the Lord’s own “workman” (Prologue) and a gentleman in the service of “the Lord Christ, our true king” (Prologue).
 His clothing expresses, then, both the humility and nobility of one who “prefers nothing whatever to Christ” (Chapter LXXII).